 You describe AI – artificial intelligence – as where overthinking meets stupidity.
 Can you elaborate further?

 A lot of what gets branded as AI now could be better described as pattern recognition or pattern generation.
 And while that is a great and exciting thing (humans have been much better than machines at pattern recognition until now), it has little to do with intelligence.
 There’s also this notion that if we just throw massive computational power toward a problem, we will find a solution if we just think hard enough and long enough.
 But that doesn’t work with pattern recognition that way.
 We could train it on massive datasets, but it still will be limited by the human-created dataset that will inherit all of our biases and the limited ways of viewing the world.
-So no matter how powerful the ‘AI’ is at answering questions, it will always be limited by our ability to formulate the questions.
+So no matter how powerful the ‘AI’ is at answering questions, it will only be able to see the patterns we taught it to see.

 Your line of work has recently become very much focused on AI technology.
 What is the purpose of your research in that field?
 What do you wish to accomplish?

 AI is interesting because it is a disembodied technology making a judgement on an embodied world.
 Like a ghost that’s never been alive.
 It struggles to grasp what’s going on; it’s in a constant state of sensory deprivation and can only ‘remember’ what we train it to remember.
 It is endearing in its clumsiness, especially towards topics that are perceptual and hard to describe.
 What is a body?
 How do humans map and navigate space?
 If I ate a salad for breakfast, what part of me became salad now?
 In the failings, the cracks of a new technology, we could see a reflection of the human condition.

 You were one of the participating artists at the OTHERWISE festival 2022.
 Can you talk about the work Shameless plants that you presented there?